 – – – – – –

-This article on George Henry MANN was researched and written for a Rugby Family History Group [RFHG] project, by John P H Frearson and is © John P H Frearson and the RFHG, January 2018.
+This article on Frederick Arthur RUSSELL was researched and written for a Rugby Family History Group [RFHG] project, by John P H Frearson.
+Further information was provided by Martin Taylor, Frederick Taylor would have been his Great Uncle had he survived the War.
+The article is © John P H Frearson and the RFHG, October 2018.

 It was at this hospital that Arthur GREATREX, from Rugby, was treated, prior to his death on 10 November 1918 – see ‘Rugby Remembers’ for 10 November 1918.